Request a Demo Search

 How do you begin the nonprofit strategic planning process?

-You’ll discuss measurable objectives for the team to reach and draft the priorities for each of these objectives.
+You’ll start by discussing measurable objectives for your team to reach and drafting the priorities for each of these objectives.
 You may begin with a SWOT (strengths, weaknesses, opportunities, threats) analysis.
-This can help you start defining goals and considering which strategic planning model will best work for your organization.
+This can help you define goals and consider which strategic planning model will best work for your organization.

 Types of nonprofit strategic plans